-Alport syndrome always affects the kidneys, but it also causes some eye abnormalities in at least 50% of patients.
+Alport syndrome always affects the kidneys, but it also causes some eye abnormalities in patients.
+Click here to view our eye abnormalities page, which includes an informative video Q&A and a listing of published research articles (with layman’s summaries).

 These include abnormalities of the cornea, the lens and the retina.
 This is because kidney dysfunction in people with Alport syndrome is caused by a collagen defect in the basement membrane of the kidneys which can also be found in the ear, cornea, lens capsule and retina.